pattersonconsulting/pattersonconsulting.github.io/blog_markdown_source/hitchhikers_guide_modern_data_products_5_appendix_A_definitions.md

 ## Data Warehouse

+Ralph Kimball describes a data warehouse as:

+> "A data warehouse is a copy of transaction data specifically structured for query and analysis."

+Bill Inmon describes a data warehouse as:

+> "A data warehouse is a subject-oriented, integrated, time-variant and non-volatile collection of data in support of management’s decision making process."

 **A Data Warehouse is a large and centralized repository of data that is designed to support business intelligence (BI) activities, such as reporting, analytics, and data mining.**

 The data in a Data Warehouse is typically extracted from multiple, heterogeneous sources, transformed to conform to a common schema, and loaded into the warehouse for analysis.